How to Set Up a Preventive Maintenance Plan

 MicroMain Preventive Maintenance Software

-With MicroMain’s preventive maintenance software, you have access to more than 240 sets of standard procedures that cover common maintenance activities for facilities, vehicles, and equipment.
+With MicroMain’s preventive maintenance software, you have access to more than 240 sets of standard procedures that cover common maintenance activities.
 You also have the ability to create customized procedures, tailored for your particular industry and company.
-The smart software automatically calculates estimated time for your PM tasks, updating and tracking the average time and cost for completing each task.
+Our maintenance management software automatically calculates estimated time for your PM tasks, updating and tracking the average time and cost for completing each task.